devZiyad/UniPoolBackend/API_DOCUMENTATION.md

 ### POST /api/admin/database/reset

-Reset the entire database (Admin only).
+Reset the entire database by deleting all data (Admin only).

 **Authentication:** Required (ADMIN role)